ddsouz5/oneliners/README.md

 Search pattern and replace that pattern by adding some extra characters to it. '&' is the matched string

     sed 's/java/H&H/' example.txt

+Replace only if the string is found in a certain context.
+Replace foo with bar only if there is a baz later on the same line

+    sed -i 's/foo\(.*baz\)/bar\1/' file

 Delete a Block of Text between Two Strings (inclusive)